 Boasting a relaxed basic nature, the Shepadoodle is loyal to its humans, so expect strong attachment.

-The Shepadoodle is a hybrid and for that reason is not recognized by the American Kennel Club (AKC), but it is registered with the American Canines Hybrid Club (ACHC).
+Many of the newer designer breeds are almost never recognized by the leading dog breed registries, mostly due to their mixed parentage.
+The same goes for the Shepadoodle: this is a hybrid breed and for that reason is not recognized by the American Kennel Club (AKC), but it is registered with the American Canines Hybrid Club (ACHC).
 However, there are several prominent clubs and organizations, run by lovers of Shepadoodles.
 These can provide you with all the necessary information, and point you towards the reputable breeders.
 But most importantly, they can let you know all about the pedigree of the breed, helping you understand the ideal look of a Shepadoodle.
 And in the end, these enthusiast-run organizations can always help you learn how to care properly for your pet.

 While Shepadoodles can closely resemble their German Shepherd lineage in terms of colour and coarser, denser hair, they do not shed like a Shepherd because of the Poodle influence.
 This is dependant on whether the Shepadoodle is a F1 or F1B generation: the F1 coat is wavier with a very light shed, while the F1B coat is curlier, less dander produced and virtually non-shed.
 Their coats may appear smooth, wavy, or curly depending on which parent they lean towards and coloring may be heavily reminiscent of the Shepherd, with bronze, cream, and black patterns.
 They do require daily brushing in order to avoid matting and tangling as well as periodic bathing.
 It’s a good idea to give your Shepadoodle a short buzz cut in summer so his skin can breathe.
 It’s important to note that dry skin can occur during the winter in cold environments (a daily dose of cod liver oil helps to eliminate this problem).